They are low-cost engine diagnostic tools that can help troubleshoot a problem.

-The free version of the Torque app comes with it on a disk but can Torque can be easily downloaded from the Play Store.
+The free version of the Torque app comes with it on a disk but Torque can be easily downloaded from the Google Play Store.

-There is complaints about it disconnecting once in a while which can effect rel time data such as oil pressure or temperature.
+There is complaints about it disconnecting once in a while which can effect real time data such as oil pressure or temperature.

-OBD2 Scanner tools for cars will show the problem that a vehicle is having.
+OBD2 Scanner tools are a good options to help troubleshot a problem that a vehicle is having.

-They are a cheap low cost way to troubleshoot a vehicle that has engine problems.
+They are a cheap low-cost solution to troubleshoot a vehicle and solving the problem it is having.

 Many Bluetooth OBD2 adapters use the ELM 327 chip which was made to specifically interface with OBD ports.

-The main app used with todays devices is the Torque app but there are many more that can add features.
+The main app used with today’s devices is the Torque app but there are many more available that can add features.